kumarvshc/document-processor-app/README.md

 - Swagger for Api testing
 - Moq for unit testing and mocking
 - Azure Service Bus for messaging
-- Azure SQL Database for data storage
+- Azure SQL Database for data storage (can use Azure Data Studio instead of Sql Server Managment tool)
 - Azure Functions for serverless processing

 ---